envico801/javascript-interview-questions/README.md

      Regular Expressions provide a group of patterns in order to match characters.
 Basically they are categorized into 3 types,

      1. **Brackets:** These are used to find a range of characters.
         For example, below are some use cases,
         1. [abc]: Used to find any of the characters between the brackets(a,b,c)
         2. [0-9]: Used to find any of the digits between the brackets
         3. (a|b): Used to find any of the alternatives separated with |
-    2. **Metacharacters:** These are characters with a special meaning For example, below are some use cases,
+     2. **Metacharacters:** These are characters with a special meaning.
+        For example, below are some use cases,
         1. \\d: Used to find a digit
         2. \\s: Used to find a whitespace character
         3. \\b: Used to find a match at the beginning or ending of a word
-    3. **Quantifiers:** These are useful to define quantities For example, below are some use cases,
+     3. **Quantifiers:** These are useful to define quantities.
+        For example, below are some use cases,
         1. n+: Used to find matches for any string that contains at least one n
         2. n\*: Used to find matches for any string that contains zero or more occurrences of n
         3. n?: Used to find matches for any string that contains zero or one occurrences of n